ludomaster/IS434/README.md

 ## Usage

 This application is used by executing different scripts in a sequence.
+First of all, you will have to modify reddit_main.py/twitter_main.py with your own API credentials.

-First of all, you need to crawl your data from either Reddit or Twitter:
+When this is done, you need to crawl your data from either Reddit or Twitter:

 ```shell
 # Reddit